 To find out if they could predict how long an older person will continue to live, Duke University researchers used 1507 blood samples and lifestyle data from participants in the D-EPESE study that was conducted in New Haven, CT, in 1992.
 Participants were at least 71 years old when the study started, and the Duke researchers counted their years to death over the following 27 years (eBioMedicine, Sept 28, 2022;85(3):104292).
-The strongest predictors of longevity were levels of small HDL particles (described below) and smoking history.
+The strongest predictors of longevity were high levels of small LDL particles and low levels of large particle HDL cholesterol (described below), and smoking history.
 Their findings are particularly dependable because their blood was drawn in 1992, when fewer people were taking drugs such as statins that would make tests of blood lipid levels less significant.
 Other predictors of longevity included evidence of physical and mental activity.

 People over 70 years of age were more likely to live at least 10 years longer if they had the following lifestyle factors:

 • Ability to groom themselves.
 Lack of the motor control required for personal grooming was a very strong predictor of a shorter life.

 • Ability to perform daily tasks such as grocery shopping and housework (Rosow-Breslau ability to do heavy housework test).

 • Being a non-smoker.

 • Having a high score on a cognitive function test (Short Portable Mental Status Questionnaire or SPMSQ).